German trawler V 213 Claus Bolten: Description

+History

-HistoryClaus Bolten was built as yard number 219 by Schiffbau-Gesellschaft Unterweser m.b.H, Wesermünde, Germany.
+Claus Bolten was built as yard number 219 by Schiffbau-Gesellschaft Unterweser m.b.H, Wesermünde, Germany.
 She was launched on 25 September 1937 and completed on 17 December.
 She was built for the Cuxhavener Hochseefischerei, Cuxhaven.
 The Code Letters RGCK were allocated, as was the fishing boat registration HC 186.
 On 8 March 1929, she was sold to the Deutsche Hochsee Fischerei Bremen-Cuxhaven AG.
-On 22 January 1932, she was on of seven trawlers that put in to Reyjkjavík, Iceland having been damaged by severe weather.
+On 22 January 1932, she was one of seven trawlers that put in to Reyjkjavík, Iceland having been damaged by severe weather.
 Claus Bolten had her funnel carried away.
 In 1934, her Code Letters were changed to DHED.

-On 18 June 1940, Claus Bolten was requisitoned by the Kriegsmarine for use as a vorpostenboot.
+On 18 June 1940, Claus Bolten was requisitioned by the Kriegsmarine for use as a vorpostenboot.
 She was allocated to 2 Vorpostenflottille as V 213 Claus Bolten.
 On 28 June 1944, she was sunk in the English Channel north west of Saint-Malo, Ille-et-Vilaine, France (48°41′N 2°05′W) in an engagement with HMS Eskimo and HMCS Huron.
 V 209 Carl Röver was severely damaged and the minesweeper M 4611 was sunk in the engagement.